-With batch processing you set up your wire processing equipment to run a large quantity of each different wire in the harness.
-These "batches" of wires are brought to the harness assembly area.
-This is a good process if you're building many of the same harness.
+If you are using batch processing, you set up your wire processing equipment to assemble a large quantity of each different wire in the harness.
+These "batches" of wires are then brought to the harness assembly area.
+This system works if you're building many harnesses that are all the same.

-But what if you deal in small quantities?
+What if you deal in small quantities?
 One-piece flow may be the answer.
-Unlike the typical "batch" process for building harnesses, one-piece flow allows you to build small quantities efficiently and profitably, even if it is just a quantity as small as one.
+Unlike the typical "batch" process for building harnesses, one-piece flow allows you to build small quantities efficiently and profitably, even if you are only building one harness.

-With one-piece flow, all wires for a single harness are processed at once.
-Labels can be applied to each wire so that you have a complete "kit" of what you need to build a single harness.
+With one-piece flow, you process all wires for a single harness at once.
+Labels are applied to each wire so that you have a complete "kit" of what you need to build a single harness.

-When building harnesses that have individually-labeled discrete wires, it is not good enough to make sure that the harness is electrically correct.
-You must also make sure that the labels are correct.
+When building harnesses that have individually labeled discrete wires, you must also make sure that the harness is electrically correct and that the labels are accurate.
 This is especially critical when building single-ended harnesses that get second-end terminated in the field.
-This type of harness building process requires the assembly person to correctly identify each wire and install it in the proper, specific location.
+This type of harness building process requires the person assembling the harness to correctly identify each wire and install it in the proper location.

-Cirris offers a new feature in our easy-wire software called "Wire ID" that helps eliminate the human error factor by ensuring that the labels match the wire location.
-This new feature gives the assembly person the tools needed to quickly identify which wire they are holding and where that particular wire should go in the connector of the harness they are assembling.
-In addition, the software offers the ability to have pictures and/or written instructions appear on the tester screen when a specific wire is identified (for routing instructions or special handling details, etc.).
+Cirris offers a new feature in our Easy-Wire software called "Wire ID" that helps eliminate the human error factor by ensuring that the labels match the wire location.
+This feature gives the person assembling the wire the tools they need to quickly identify which wire they are holding and where that wire should go.
+In addition, the software offers the ability to have pictures and written instructions appear on the tester screen when a specific wire is identified (for routing instructions or special handling details, etc.).

-Some of the advantages of using this approach in your assembly process are:
+Some of the advantages of using the discrete wire label verification approach in your assembly process are:

-- Eliminates wire selection errors by the operator, which leads to electriclly correct, but wrongly labeled, harnesses.
+- Eliminates wire selection errors by the operator.

 - Dramatically improves assembly time.

-- Testing is part of the assembly process, not a seperate step.
+- Testing is part of the assembly process, not a separate step.

 Adding Labels to Your Wire List

-The screen shot to the left shows what your test window looks like when you are in testing mode.
-You can see that the label is listed as well as what the connection resistance parameter is for this particular instruction.
+The labels will appear on the test screen.
+You can see that the label is listed as well as what the connection resistance parameter is for the instruction.
 In addition, the wire color is displayed on the right.